LLNL/popclass/docs/source/library.rst

     multiplicity: None
     binning: True

-The Galaxia "v3" galactic model parameters were used:
+The Galaxia "v3" galactic model parameters that were used:

 .. code::